This article explains how to prepare your black and white images in Photoshop when using our InDesign plug-in or the PDF uploader.

-1. Remove all color
+1. Remove all color from your image

-Photoshop's Black and White Adjustment feature
+Use the Black and White Adjustment feature in Photoshop

 One way to minimize color shifts in black and white images is to remove all color from your image.
 To do this we recommend using the Black and White Adjustment feature in Photoshop (Image > Adjustments > Black & White).
-By adjusting the controls you’ll see a real-time preview of your changes and can control how colors translate to the black and white image.
+By adjusting the controls, you’ll see a real-time preview of your changes and can control how colors translate to the black and white image.

 This feature is only available for images in an RGB color space.
-If the Black and White adjustments option is greyed out it's likely because your image isn't in an RGB color space.This means you'll need to work on a RGB version of your image before converting it to CMYK (See the steps at the bottom of this article for that).
+If the Black and White adjustments option is greyed, out it's likely because your image isn't in an RGB color space.This means you'll need to work on a RGB version of your image before converting it to CMYK (See the steps at the bottom of this article for that).

 What about desaturate or grayscale?

-Another option is the desaturate feature (Adjustments>Desaturate) but we don’t recommend this option due to its lack of control.
+Another option is the Desaturate feature (Adjustments > Desaturate) but we don’t recommend this option due to its lack of control.
 Images can end up looking flat or muddy.

 Nor do we recommend simply changing the image to grayscale, as grayscale won't produce the best results either.
-Use the Black and White Adjustment feature in Photoshop for the most control over ther results.
+Use the Black and White Adjustment feature in Photoshop for the most control over the results.

 2. Increase contrast

 A common issue when converting a color image to black and white is a loss of contrast.
-You can add contrast to your image using the Curves tool (Image>Adjustments>Curves).
-By using an s-shaped curve, you can improve contrast by darkening the shadows and lightening the highlights.
+You can add contrast to your image using the Curves tool (Image > Adjustments > Curves).
+By using an S-shaped curve, you can improve contrast by darkening the shadows and lightening the highlights.
 You can use Curves to lighten up dark areas overall or to improve the midtone range of you images if they are too dark.
 Adobe has a tutorial on the Curves tool if you'd like to learn more.